DTKG: Dual-Track Knowledge Graph-Verified Reasoning Framework for Multi-Hop QA: The Proposed Method

 \textbf{Fact Verification and Correction.} The top-$k$ scoring triplets $t^*$ with the highest combined score is finally selected and compared against the atomic fact $f_i$.
 If they match, $f_i$ is determined to be True, otherwise a revision function is invoked to output a revised fact $f'_i$:

-\subsubsection{\textbf{Multi-Hop Reasoning Chain Processing Branch}}
+\subsubsection{{Multi-Hop Reasoning Chain Processing Branch}}

-This branch targets chained multi-hop reasoning tasks, aiming to progressively expand from a central entity through the knowledge graph, construct a logically consistent reasoning path, and ultimately generate the final answer.
-This branch addresses the chain-of-thought multi-hop reasoning problems.
-The goal is to start from a central entity and progressively expand through the knowledge graph to construct a logically consistent reasoning chain, ultimately generate an accurate answer.
+This branch targets chained multi-hop reasoning tasks—mirroring Tversky's “intuitive reasoning" for sequential dependency processing~\cite{tversky1983extensional}—aiming to progressively expand from a central entity through the knowledge graph to construct a logically consistent reasoning path.
+This design avoids the “cognitive miser" tendency to oversimplify sequential logic highlighted by Stanovich~\cite{stanovich2011rationality}, ensuring the integrity of step-by-step inference for dependent sub-questions.

 \textbf{Central Entity Recognition.} First, the core entity $e_0$ is extracted from the question $Q$ and mapped to its QID, denoted as $q(e_0)$.
 This entity acts as the starting point for reasoning.

 \textbf{Relation Retrieval and Path Scoring.} In the knowledge graph $\mathcal{G}$, all relations associated with the core entity $e_0$ are retrieved and categorized into two types: